 Need a cutting edge digital workflow?
 Curious about Adobe Photoshop Lightroom and how it can speed up your digital workflow.

-The Adobe Photoshop Lightroom workflow, a 435 page e-book, is a workshop in book form.
-This workflow, while not exhaustive will cover the main topics of a shooting workflow then move into a RAW processing workflow with Adobe Lightroom and Photoshop.
+A Professional Photographer’s Workflow, a 565 page e-book, is a workshop in book form.
+This workflow, while not exhaustive will cover the main topics of a shooting workflow then move into a RAW processing workflow with Adobe Lightroom Classic CC and Photoshop CC.
 This book gets down to the nuts and bolts of a real world workflow.
-This eBook was completely re-written and presents a workflow that can be adapted by any photographer, professional or amateur.
+This eBook was completely updated in 2020 and presents a workflow that can be adapted by any photographer, professional or amateur.

 As digital photographers we are often called upon to shoot hundreds of images a day then deliver high quality and high resolution images that same afternoon.
 With the pressures of getting the perfect images for clients we don’t have time to fumble the processing workflow.
 Hence, a well thought out digital workflow is a must.